How unsanctioned street art complicates idea of 'ownership' of public space, and the inherent politics of art-Art-and-culture News , Firstpost

 “Our work [at Fearless] is always sanctioned by the local community rather than bureaucratic government procedures...
 None of the communities we work with are likely to be given access to public spaces by government bodies, and that's exactly why we use individual permission,” says Shilo Shiv Suleman.
 Staying autonomous prevents intervention in the messages of the art and ensures the community’s voice is the strongest.

-The street can be seen as a common platform for those with power and resources — whether the government or advertisers — and the common public to present information to each other.
-The presence of such art on the streets reclaims public space, thereby reclaiming authority.
+The street can be seen as a common platform for those with power and resources — whether the government or corporations — and the common public to present information to each other.
+The presence of such art on the streets creates a space for public opinion in the midst of the 'visual pollution' caused by ad hoardings in cities, as a means of protest, or against the processes of gentrification, thereby, in a sense, reclaiming the authority of the very people inhabiting a space.
 Shiv Suleman puts forth the idea that the notions of national identity and public space extend beyond government buildings to citizens.

 Many factors give this art form its autonomous and authoritative character, one being accessibility.
 It is a way to reach an unassuming audience and achieve mass communication without going through the media's sanctions.
 “It’s the best way to reach out to a wider and unintended audience,” Guess Who says.
 It’s similar to sharing space with advertisements that use public spaces as a viable platform to communicate with the common people, though the intentions of both forms are completely different, he says.
 Omkar Dhareshwar from Wicked Broz, a community-led street art organisation, calls street art space an "open art gallery".